serdimoa/charting/JS-Api.md

 ###setup(reserved, callback)
 1. `reserved` is not used now
 2. `callback`: function(configurationData)
-  1. `configurationData`: object `{exchanges, symbols_types, supported_resolutions, supports_marks}`
+  1. `configurationData`: object (see below)
-    1. `exchanges`: An array of exchange descriptors.
-Exchange descriptor is an object `{value, name, desc}`. `value` will be passed as `exchange` argument  to searchSymbolsByName (see below). `exchanges` = []  leads to exchanges filter absence in Symbol Search list.

 This call is intended to provide the object filled with configuration data.
 Charting Library expects you will call callback and pass your datafeed `configurationData` as an argument.
+Configuration data is an object; for now, following properties are supported:

+#####exchanges
+An array of exchange descriptors.
+Exchange descriptor is an object `{value, name, desc}`. `value` will be passed as `exchange` argument  to searchSymbolsByName (see below).

+`exchanges` = []  leads to exchanges filter absence in Symbol Search list.
+Use `value` = "" if you want to create wildcard filter (all exchanges).

+#####symbolsTypes / symbols_types
+An array of filter descriptors.
+Filter descriptor is an object `{name, value}`. `value` will be passed as `symbolType` argument  to searchSymbolsByName.

+`symbolsTypes` = []  leads to types filter absence in Symbol Search list.
+Use `value` = "" if you want to create wildcard filter (all types)

+#####supportedResolutions / supported_resolutions
+An array of supported resolutions.
+Resolution may be a number or a string.
+If the resolution is a number, it is treated as minutes count.
+Strings may be "*D", "*W", "*M" (* means any number).

+'resolutions'=undefined or [] leads to resolutons widget having its default content (see <http://tradingview.com/e/> ).
+Example: `[1, 15, 240, "D", "6M"]` will give you "1 minute, 15 minutes, 4 hours, 1 day, 6 months" in resolution widget.

+#####supports_marks
+Boolean showing whether your datafeed supports marks on bars or not.